 1979 to present

 Since 1979, Princeton Pro Musica has presented dozens of concerts to the delight of thousands of listeners at venues in Princeton and throughout Mercer and nearby Counties.
 See PPM Repertoire History 1979-2012.
-Princeton Pro Musica has also performed abroad on concert tours.
-Most recently, in June 2014, PPM toured Croatia performing in three cities and opening the “Nights in the Euphrasian Basilica” music festival in Poreč.
-During the summer of 2017, Princeton Pro Musica will perform on a concert tour of northwestern Spain.
+In addition to performing major choral-orchestral works independently, the chorus has sung by invitation with the Concert Royale, Opera Orchestra of New York, Princeton Symphony Orchestra, Riverside Symphonia, and Westfield Symphony among others.
+Princeton Pro Musica has also performed abroad on concert tours every few years.
+In June 2014, PPM toured Croatia performing in three cities and opening the “Nights in the Euphrasian Basilica” music festival in Poreč.
+During the summer of 2017, Princeton Pro Musica toured northwestern Spain presenting concerts to capacity audiences in historic venues in Santiago de Compostela, León, and Bilbao.

 Princeton Pro Musica values the talent and dedication of the hundreds of singers who have populated its ranks since 1979.
 Many singers have been members of Princeton Pro Musica for ten, fifteen, or twenty years.
 Some of its members were even part of the first few seasons of the organization.
 Each season, the organization welcomes new members, some of whom have recently graduated from undergraduate study, are beginning graduate study, have recently moved to the area, or have decided to return to their musical passions.
 All members re-audition each season regardless of the length of their tenure and renew their commitment to excellence.